Symplectic cohomology rings of affine varieties in the topological limit: The low energy log PSS map

 Using this, the next Lemma shows that the ``low energy'' PSS moduli spaces \eqref{eq:eval} with $w(x_0)=w(\v)$ admit a nice compactification (i.e., without sphere bubbles): \begin{lem} Suppose that and that $\epsilon_\ell, ||\Hlm-\hlm||_{C^2}$ are both sufficiently small and $\Sigma_\ell$ is sufficiently $C^0$-close to $\hatXl$.
 Consider $|\mathfrak{o}_c| t^{\v} \in C_{log}^*(M,\D)$ and take $x_0 \in \mathcal{X}(X;\Hlm)$ to be an orbit such that $w(x_0)=w(\v)$: \begin{itemize} \item If $\deg(x_0)-\deg(|\mathfrak{o}_c| t^{\v})=0$, then for generic $J_S \in \mathcal{J}_{S,\ell}(V)$, the moduli space ${\mc{M}}(\v, c, x_0)$ is compact.
 5 pt \item If $\deg(x_0)-\deg(|\mathfrak{o}_c| t^{\v})=1$, then for generic $J_S \in \mathcal{J}_{S,\ell}(V)$, ${\mc{M}}(\v, c, x_0)$ admits a compactification (in the sense of Gromov-Floer convergence) $\overline{\mc{M}}(\v,c, x_0)$, such that $\partial\overline{\mc{M}}(\v, c, x_0)= \partial_M \bigsqcup \partial_F$ where

 \end{itemize} \end{lem} \begin{proof} We consider the closure $\overline{\mc{M}}(\v, x_0) \subset \overline{\mc{M}}(x_0)$.
-The argument of Lemma 4.13 rules out Floer cylinder breaking along $\D$, so the only ``bad'' possibilities which prevent the compactification from being as stated are sphere bubbling (and cylinders breaking in $X$ but touching $\D$, but this is excluded by positivity of intersection).
+The argument of \cite{GP1}*{Lemma 4.13} rules out Floer cylinder breaking along $\D$, so the only ``bad'' possibilities which prevent the compactification from being as stated are sphere bubbling (and cylinders breaking in $X$ but touching $\D$, but this is excluded by positivity of intersection).
 Now under our assumptions, Lemma \ref{lem:energypss} implies that the (topological) energy of a PSS solution is approximately $w(\v)\epsilon_\ell^2/2$.
 If $\epsilon_\ell$ is sufficiently small, then this quantity can be made much smaller than the minimal energy of a non-constant $J$-holomorphic sphere in $M$.
 Hence, assuming all of the parameters in the statement of the Lemma are small enough to make the estimate \eqref{eq:Etop} have sufficiently small error, it follows that the energy of a PSS solution will be smaller than the minimal energy of a non-constant $J$-holomorphic sphere.
 This implies that such sphere bubbling is impossible.
-The same argument shows that breaking can only occur along orbits with $w(x')=w(\v).$ \end{proof}
+The same argument shows that breaking can only occur along orbits with $w(x')=w(\v).$ \end{proof} See Figure \ref{logpsslocalgromovcompactness} for a schematic picture of the various ``bad breakings'' exclude for low energy log PSS moduli spaces by Lemma \ref{lem:compactness}.